The Study Path was designed to help students apply proven learning practices.

 Practice in the Study Path is organized by topic and learning objective, not assignment, to emphasize connections between each assessment question and instructor-defined objectives.

-Structure AND progress tracking
+Structure and progress tracking

-Students don't know where to start when they sit down to study.
 The Study Path adds structure to the post-class stage of the learning cycle, from homework to exam prep.

 Self-testing and immediate feedback